UBC-DSCI/introduction-to-datascience-python/source/viz.md

 ```

 Take a look at the file sizes in {numref}`png-vs-svg-table`
 Wow, that's quite a difference!
-Notice that for such a simple plot with few
+In this case, the `.png` image is almost 4 times
+smaller than the `.svg` image.
+Since there are a decent number of points in the plot,
-graphical elements (points), the vector graphics format (SVG) is over 100 times
-smaller than the uncompressed raster images.
+the vector graphics format image (`.svg`) is bigger than the raster image (`.png`), which
+just stores the image data itself.

-In {numref}`png-vs-svg`, we also show what
+In {numref}`png-vs-svg`, we show what
 the images look like when we zoom in to a rectangle with only 3 data points.
 You can see why vector graphics formats are so useful: because they're just
 based on mathematical formulas, vector graphics can be scaled up to arbitrary
 sizes.
 This makes them great for presentation media of all sizes, from papers
 to posters to billboards.

 ```{figure} img/png-vs-svg.png
 ---